Kia Cadenza Insurance Rates

 Rates are averaged for all Kia Cadenza models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheap Kia Cadenza Insurance
+How to Find the Cheapest Kia Cadenza Insurance

-- Drivers can save around $140 per year just by quoting online in advance
+- You may be able to save around $140 per year just by shopping early and online

 Rate Tables and Charts